ruby2js/ruby2js/docs/src/_docs/index.md

 gem install ruby2js
 ```

-If you'd like to use Ruby2JS with Webpack, [read these additional instructions](/docs/webpack).
+If you'd like to use Ruby2JS with Node-based build tools, [read these additional instructions](/docs/integrations).

 ## Basic Usage
 {:.mb-8}